ministryofjustice/hmpps-spring-boot-sqs/README.md

 #### HmppsSqsProperties Definitions

+##### :warning: queueId and topicId Must Be All Lowercase And Alpha

+As we define the production queue and topic properties in environment variables that map to a complex object in `HmppsSqsProperties` Spring is unable to handle a mixed case `queueId` or `topicId` and struggles with hyphens and underscores.
+Therefore please make the <queueId> and <topicId> a single word that is all lower case (or upper case when defining env vars in the Helm values files).

+E.g. I know you'd like to use property `hmpps.sqs.queues.my-service-queue.queueName`, but your life will be much easier if you name the property `hmpps.sqs.queues.myservicequeue.queueName`.

 | Property      | Default                 | Description                                                                                                                                                                                                                             |
 |---------------|-------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | provider      | `aws`                   | `aws` for production or `localstack` for running locally / integration tests.                                                                                                                                                           |